sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 problem is flexie.js has a hardcoded version of Selectivizr which [doesn't work with respond.js](http://selectivizr.com/tests/respond/).

-Until it's fixed the only solution I can think of is to create an IE8/9 only stylesheet with the old, unprefixed flexbox syntax.
+Until it's fixed, (if ever), the only solution I can think of is to create an IE8/9 only stylesheet with the old, unprefixed flexbox syntax.

 Even then you can't just use flexbox and expect everything to